TIMEFRAMES AND SECTION 60i

 Upon initiating family mediation with us, we take immediate action.
 Here's an overview of our process:

-1. Appointment Within Seven Days - Within seven days of your initial contact, we will secure an appointment for you.
-We understand the importance of addressing outstanding parenting and property matters swiftly.
+Appointment Within Seven Days - We will secure an appointment for you within seven days of your initial contact.
+We understand the importance of swiftly addressing outstanding parenting and property matters.

-2. Inviting the Other Party - After you've initiated family mediation, we will reach out to the other party, inviting them to participate in an intake and assessment interview.
+Inviting the Other Party - After you've initiated family mediation, we will contact the other party and invite them to participate in an intake and assessment interview.
 If the other party fails to respond to our initial communication within fourteen days, we will make another attempt to engage them.

-3. Requesting a Section 60i Certificate - If, after a secondary attempt, there is still no response from the other party, you have the option to request a section 60i certificate from your mediator.
+Requesting a Section 60i Certificate - If, after a secondary attempt, the other party still hasn't responded, you can request a Section 60i certificate from your mediator.
 This certificate attests that mediation did not occur due to the other party's non-participation or response.

-5. Scheduling Joint Mediation: Assuming both parties are committed to the process, we aim to schedule a joint mediation appointment within the next fourteen days, subject to availability.
+Scheduling Joint Mediation - Assuming both parties are committed to the process, we aim to schedule a joint mediation appointment within the next fourteen days, subject to availability.

 Timeline Considerations: